anouarjlidi/AgateApps/docs/vhosts.md

 But if you like, you can uncomment the "Symfony conf" part in the virtual host and use the `.htaccess` file by renaming the `web/.htaccess.dist` file.

-The dist file contains comments about what it does, whereas the vhost does not, that's all.
+The only difference is that the dist file contains comments about what it does, whereas the vhost does not, that's all.

 ```apache
 <VirtualHost *:80>